awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_best_practices.md

 + Ensure the trust direction is setup correctly if using a one\-way trust \(Outgoing on trusting domain, Incoming on trusted domain\)
 + Both fully qualified domain names \(FQDNs\) and NetBIOS names must be unique between forests / domains

-For more details and specific instructions on setting up a trust relationship, see [When to create a trust relationship](ms_ad_setup_trust.md)\.
+For more details and specific instructions on setting up a trust relationship, see [Creating a trust relationship](ms_ad_setup_trust.md)\.

 ## Managing your directory<a name="bp_managing_directory"></a>